-14 tips to reduce caregiver stress
+14 top tips to reduce caregiver stress

 Deep breaths increase the amount of oxygen in your blood, which helps you relax instantly.

 When you feel stressed, put your hand near your belly button.
 Inhale slowly through your nose and watch your hand move out as your belly expands.
 Hold the breath for a few seconds, then exhale slowly.
-Repeat several times.

 2. Visualize calm

 When you feel tense and frustrated, imagine yourself in a calm, relaxing situation.
 Think about the details – how it looks, sounds, and smells.

 For example, imagine that you’re in a hot soothing shower with lavender-scented soap and your stress is washing away down the drain.

 3. Make time for a mini self-massage

-Ok, a full-on massage in a spa would be ideal, but when that’s not possible, self-massage is still a great way to cope with caregiver stress.
+A full-on massage in a spa would be ideal, but when that’s not possible, self-massage is still a great way to cope with caregiver stress.

-4. Smile, even if you don’t feel like it
+4. Smile – even if you don’t feel like it

 Smiling works in two ways.
-We do it when we’re happy, but the act of smiling can actually cause you to feel happier.
+We do it when we’re happy, but the act of smiling can also cause you to feel happier.

 When you tell yourself something positive, it helps you cope with whatever is happening.
-A good mantra could be something like:

 - I feel calm and I can handle this.